 The Stephen Longfellow Academy will be situated at what is currently Elliott Hudson College’s building, Phoenix House.
 The college will vacate this building fully in June 2017 and the building will then open as The Stephen Longfellow Academy in September 2017.
 The academy is named in honour of a colleague who died tragically in a climbing accident in 2015 and who made an enormous contribution to the lives of hundreds of vulnerable and disadvantaged children across the city.

-The South Bank Primary Academy
+South Bank Primary Academy

-Working with the full support of Leeds City Council and in partnership with the developer Citu the Trust applied in the latest round of free school submissions to open a new primary academy in September 2018 which will be immediately adjacent to The Ruth Gorse Academy in inner south Leeds.
+Working with the full support of Leeds City Council and in partnership with the developer Citu the trust applied in the latest round of free school submissions to open a new two-form entry primary academy in September 2018 which will be immediately adjacent to The Ruth Gorse Academy in inner south Leeds.
 The developer has approval to build 530 new homes in that area and the academy will facilitate places for children from those homes and from the immediate surrounding areas.

-The South Bank Primary Academy will be a brand new building, designed in Scandinavia in a manner which is befitting for a company who place great emphasis on the importance of environmental regeneration.
+South Bank Primary Academy will be a brand new building, designed in Scandinavia in a manner which is befitting for a company who place great emphasis on the importance of environmental regeneration.
 The plans for that building will be shared with you soon.

 Kirkstall Forge Primary Academy

-The Trust is also committed to apply for opening in September 2019 Kirkstall Forge Primary Academy.
+The trust is also committed to apply for opening in September 2019 Kirkstall Forge Primary Academy.
 This is a very exciting development for the trust and is linked to the work of the Commercial Estates Group in Kirkstall Forge.
 As a part of that residential and commercial development the developer will be building a two form entry primary school at its own cost.
 This will be run by The GORSE Academies Trust and it is our hope that at the end of their primary education students will make the seven minute railway journey from Kirkstall Forge to Leeds city centre in order to attend The Ruth Gorse Academy.